Staff & Trustees

 Kate Pew Wolters

 Kate Pew Wolters is chair of the Steelcase Foundation and serves as president of the Kate and Richard Wolters Foundation.
 Kate was appointed by President Bill Clinton to the National Council on Disability in 1994 and served until 2003.
 Kate serves as a board member for several organizations, including the Michigan Protection and Advocacy Service.
-She also serves as a member of the board of the Mary and Robert Pew Public Education Fund and as co-chair of the First Steps Children’s Commission, as well as immediate past chairperson and current board member for the Grand Rapids Symphony.
+She also serves as a member of the board of the Mary and Robert Pew Public Education Fund, DisArt, ACLU of Michigan, and as co-chair of the First Steps Children’s Commission.

 After serving an 8-year appointment by Gov. Granholm in 2013, as a member of the Board of Grand Valley State University, she was appointed to an additional term by Gov. Snyder.
 Kate has received an honorary doctorate of humane letters from Aquinas College and Michigan State University, Distinguished Alumni Award from Michigan State University, Arts Award from the Arts Council of Greater Grand Rapids, YWCA Tribute Award, and the Women of Achievement and Courage Award from the Michigan Women’s Foundation.